Skip to main content

 • Credentials in "Acme Sales" are invisible from "Acme Engineering"

-• Bundles enabled in one workspace don't appear in another
+• MCP servers enabled in one workspace don't appear in another

 The workspace switcher lets you move between workspaces.
 Each one is its own self-contained environment.